 Sahaya International and ReelAid have teamed up together once again to produce “The Journey Home, the story of Sahaya Vietnam” , which features the inspiring journey of the programs of Sahaya Vietnam.
 The story of people who triumph over despair: families moving from makeshift shelters to a sturdy home and more dignified life; children gaining access to schools, and then thriving; and communities previously isolated, now building much-needed bridges to safely cross rivers.
 The film reveals what we can achieve – supporters, donors and communities across the world – when we join together to overcome obstacles and build a better future.
 Together, more than 200 homes have been built, and more than 250 scholarships have been given to needy students.

-Any amount we raise above what is needed to finish the documentary will be used to help children and families in Sahaya’s programs.
+Proceeds of the documentary will be used to help children and families in Sahaya’s programs.

 Thank you in advance for your support.